Cloud Security & Compliance for Growing Businesses

 • Insecure APIs used by cloud apps and integrations

-• Ransomware attacks targeting cloud backups and file storage
+• Ransomware attacks that target cloud backups and file storage

-• DDoS attacks that disrupt uptime and access
+• DDoS attacks that take down uptime and access

-• Shadow IT created when employees use unauthorized cloud apps
+• Shadow IT created when employees use unapproved cloud apps

-These threats show why businesses often rely on managed IT service providers and outsourced IT help desks to maintain continuous security protection.
+As a result, many businesses rely on managed IT service providers and outsourced help desks to keep their cloud secure around the clock.

 Why Cloud Security Matters for Growing Companies